The Snug

 In front of the camera

-Therapy is a very personal experience and, for many, the career you have chosen can look incredibly exciting and glamourous, but I know very well that this is not the whole picture.
+Therapy is a very personal experience and, for many, careers in acting, modelling or the music industry can appear exciting and glamorous from the outside.
+From my own professional experience, I know that this rarely reflects the whole picture.

 Behind the camera